 - The order in which search results are presented may be re-arranged such that the topmost search results introduce a more diverse range of information

-- Relationships between documents that have no hyperlinks connecting them to each other can be determined.
+- Relationships between documents that have no hyperlinks connecting them can be determined.
 Terms related to a given term in a corpus of documents can be identified and presented as related terms that can be used as navigational references to documents in the corpus.

 Document ranking using word relationships

 Assigned to Google

 Granted November 27, 2012